 Confidential waste is shredded on site weekly by our waste contractors.
 It is then taken to the paper mill for recycling.

 The paper recycling process begins with the paper products being separated into categories and then washed with soapy water to remove any inks, plastic film, staples and glue.
-This creates a slurry which different materials can be added to and create different paper related products (cardboard or office paper).
+This creates a slurry which different materials can be added to in order to create different paper related products (cardboard or office paper).
 The slurry is then rolled out and left to dry, rolled back up and then sent out to be used.

-Landfill.
-If waste is not suitable for the EfW plant e.g. it is hazardous, rubble or plaster board then the waste is collected by the University's approved waste contractor and sent to landfill.
-Less that 1% of University waste is taken to Landfill.
+If waste is not suitable for the EfW plant, and cannot be treated by another process, it might be sent to landfill.
+Less than 2% of University waste is taken to landfill.

 Clinical waste is any waste which poses a threat of infection to humans.
 The term also includes drugs or other pharmaceutical products.

 WEEE is collected on site centrally before being collected by the University's approved waste contractor.
 The waste is then taken to their transfer station, sorted and collected for recycling locally.